The 5th Waterberg Trust Challenge Ride

 ARE YOU READY FOR AN ADVENTURE IN AFRICA?

-Following the success of our fourth annual ride in 2018, we have been looking for fit and experienced riders to join us on another sponsored horse safari to raise funds for Save the Waterberg Rhino along with educational, health and welfare projects that uplift the communities in the area.
-It looks as if we have 12 riders for 2019 but you could put your name forward for a possible TWT ride in 2020.
+Following the success of our fourth annual ride in 2018, we’ve been looking for fit and experienced riders to join us on another sponsored horse safari to raise funds for Save the Waterberg Rhino along with educational, health and welfare projects that uplift the communities in the area.
+We have a team of 12 riders for 2019 but you could put your name forward for a possible TWT ride in 2020.

 Overall dates: 25 January to 4 February 2019 (inclusive of option of one extra night at beginning and one at end*)

-Ant Baber, owner of Ant’s Nest, has offered to lead us 200kms through the private game reserves of the Waterberg over 6 days, on his beautiful horses.
+Ant Baber, owner of Ant’s Nest, has offered to lead us 200kms through 7 different private game reserves of the Waterberg over 6 days, on his beautiful horses.

 Saturday 2 February After a more leisurely wake-up, we will take a game drive to see ancient bushmen paintings on the reserve before brunch, and then drive to Vaalwater.
 Here we will visit Lethabo Kids Club in the township of Leseding and meet Nurse Grace, before heading to the airport via an community sewing project and excellent curio shop.
-We suggest flight BA54 which leaves at 21.50.
+Flight BA54 leaves at 21.50.

 PAYMENT DETAILS The cost of the ride is R35,000 per person, sharing, inclusive of all meals, local alcohol and soft drinks, accommodation, riding, game drives and bush walks, as well as road transfers to and from the flights specified.
 Your contract will be with Ant’s Nest.